GulamJilani5/java-fundamentals/java-basics/oop/oop.md

 ```

 ### Abstraction

+- A movie on IMDB isn’t the same as a movie on a Booking App
+  - → IMDB cares about title, cast, ratings, and reviews.
+  - → A booking app cares about showtimes, price, and seat availability.
+  - Abstraction sums up to: same entity, different context, showing only what’s relevant.
 - Showing only essential features while hiding implementation details.
 - Creating simple models of complex reality.

 ```java
 abstract class Vehicle {
     abstract void start();  // Abstract method (no implementation)